jagalactic/jtrace/Readme.md

 # Plans

-This version of jtrace only supports both user and kernel trace, with a one trace buffer in user space, and one in kernel space.
+This version of jtrace supports both user and kernel trace, with a one trace buffer in user space, and one in kernel space.
 Merging is reports from user and kernel will be the work of a script (TBD).